Islandora/documentation/docs/user-documentation/metadata.md

 ![Screenshot of the "Manage fields" page for the "Repository Item" content type from islandora_demo.](../assets/metadata_content_type_screenshot.png)

+!!! tip "Titles"
-> !!! tip: The included title field is limited to 255 characters; if your content has longer titles it is encouraged to create a separate long_title field to store the full title and reserve the default title field for a display title.
+    The included title field is limited to 255 characters; if your content has longer titles it is encouraged to create a separate long_title field to store the full title and reserve the default title field for a display title.

-> !!! tip "7.x Migration Note: What about my XML?"
+!!! tip "7.x Migration Note: What about my XML?"
->
-> In 7.x, metadata were (usually) stored within XML datastreams such as MODS or DC.
+    In 7.x, metadata were (usually) stored within XML datastreams such as MODS or DC.
 In Islandora 8 we are breaking out individual metadata elements into fields instead of using an attached XML document.
 The Metadata Interest Group is developing a default mapping which will provide a basic, yet customizable, transform between MODS metadata and Drupal fields in Islandora Demo.

->
-> It is still possible to attach an XML file to a Islandora 8 object as a Media (see Datastreams), however there is no mechanism in Islandora 8 for editing XML in a user-friendly way.
+    It is still possible to attach an XML file to a Islandora 8 object as a Media (see Datastreams), however there is no mechanism in Islandora 8 for editing XML in a user-friendly way.

 A specific instance of a content type is called a _node_.
 In other words, a _node_ is the descriptive metadata for a particular digital object and the _content type_ is the node's metadata profile.
 Once a node is created, it cannot change its content type.
 To change a digital object's metadata profile (content type) a repository manager would need to create a new descriptive record (node) using the new metadata profile and then update the corresponding media records to point to the new descriptive record.